PablosCorner/demae-dominos-guide/index.md

-# How to install Food Channel (Domino's) from WiiLink
 #### Written by [PablosCorner](https://github.com/PablosCorner)

 > **NOTE: You no longer need to pay $1 to get and use Food Channel (Domino's), it's completely *free!***